|Cost||Timing||Transfer limits (daily)||Best for|

 Enabling your account for bank wire and EFT

 Once you've decided how you want to transfer your money, you'll need to make sure your account is set up correctly for the transaction.
 Most financial institutions call this providing "instructions."
-When you link a bank accountLog In Required to your Fidelity account, you'll need to select whether you want to enable your account for bank wire or EFT.
+When you link a bank accountLog In Requiredto your Fidelity account, you'll need to select whether you want to enable your account for bank wire or EFT.
 You can enable your account for both transfer types.
 Once you've saved your instructions, you can start a transferLog In Required.
+Keep in mind, you’ll need different information depending on whether you choose EFT or bank wire to transfer money to your Fidelity account.

 Are there other options for transferring money?